aksommerville/egg-202405/README.md

 - [ ] server: Capture make output and deliver to client on errors.
 - [ ] server: Non-blocking make.
 - [ ] Remove JS "import egg", use a global instead.
 See src/web/index.html
+- [ ] egg_native_event.c: I'm thinking RESIZE should not be required.
+Made it optional in JS API.
+- [ ] Terminating game in web, we probably ought to restore all state.
+Canvas size, page title, favicon, canvas cursor visibility.
+- [ ] Accelerometer input.